ismand95/PythonForEconomists/README.md

 ### Project structure

-I will try to do as much work as possible in Jupyter Notebooks _(as I believe these are intuitive, easily distributable and have graphical abilities)_.
+I will try to do as much work as possible in Jupyter Notebooks _(as I believe these are intuitive, easily distributable and have great graphical abilities)_.
 The folder "Notebooks" will contain subfolders of different overall subjects (econometrics etc.).
 Under these subfolders, there'll be 1 notebook per 1 subject.
 Example of this is one notebook for Simple Linear Regression in Econometrics.

 I will try to use open data-sources and fetch data over the internet, as one only needs to download the Jupyter notebook to be able to run the code and have everything execute properly.